-We feed them unlimited hay and Oxbow Essentials Young (alfalfa-based) and Adult (Timothy-based) pellets.
+We feed them unlimited hay and Oxbow Essentials Young (alfalfa-based) pellets.
 Rabbits enjoy a variety of hay.
 I provide them with Small Pet Select’s fresh Timothy, Orchard, and Oat hay daily.
-They get alfalfa hay 3x a week.
-On days they get alfalfa hay, they get adult pellets.
-To keep it simple, give them young rabbit pellets (already has alfalfa in it) and Timothy and Oat hay.
-It is difficult to wean them off alfalfa hay but they can enjoy it as a treat.
-Wean them off of alfalfa hay and/or pellets at around 8 months.
+They get alfalfa hay occasionally as a treat because it is difficult to wean them off alfalfa hay.
+Wean them off of alfalfa (young rabbit) pellets at around 8 months.
 If your bun is not eating its hay, cut back on pellets.
 It is crucial that they get enough hay every day for proper gut health as well as teeth grinding.
 Hay provides a different type of teeth grinding than other items to chew on.

 By the time they are about 4 weeks old, they begin to nibble on mom’s veggies.
 Mom gobbles most of them up very quickly, so they don’t get a lot.
 We put 1 cup of veggies on a box that mom jumps on top of, but once babies are old enough to jump up there with her, we no longer worry about trying to keep them from eating them.
 We have had no issues feeding veggies early, but I still recommend only giving them 1/4 to 1/2 cup to start with if you want to incorporate veggies into their diet right now.
 Slowly introduce new veggies and watch their poop for changes.
 See the Poop article on the Rabbication page!
 This information can save your rabbit's life.
 Poop is the only way they can tell you if they are sick.
 The general rule of thumb is 1 cup of veggies per 3 pounds of rabbit.